Planning for your later life

 Who will inherit your home?

 Most people pass their home on to their family when they die.
 If you want to do this, there are few things to think about.
 For instance, if your estate exceeds the Inheritance Tax allowances, a gift of your home to your children could secure an extra tax-free allowance of up to £175,000.
-Tax can be a complex topic, so it may be worth seeking additional financial advice.
-There is more information available to help you on the government website.
+Tax can be a complex topic, so it may be worth seeking more financial advice.
+Get more information on the government website.

 Who will inherit your pension?